 CAPE GIRARDEAU, Mo. – When landscapers decide to grow native, native plants can be difficult to find.
-The Missouri Department of Conservation (MDC) and the Cape Girardeau County Master Gardeners will host the tenth annual Native Plant and Garden Seminar on Saturday, March 14, from 8 a.m. to 3 p.m. at the MDC Cape Girardeau Conservation Nature Center.
-This event is designed to help well intentioned gardeners and landscapers find what they need.
+The Missouri Department of Conservation (MDC) and the Cape Girardeau County Master Gardeners will host the twelfth annual Native Plant and Garden Seminar Saturday, March 11, from 8 a.m. to 2:30 p.m. at the MDC Cape Girardeau Conservation Nature Center.
+This event is designed to help well-intentioned gardeners and landscapers find what they need.

-“This is a much anticipated event in our area,” said Sara Turner, manager of the Cape Nature Center.
-“Each year we look forward to sharing ideas and connecting with fellow native plant enthusiasts.”
+“This is a much anticipated event in our area,” said Jamie Koehler, assistant manager of the Cape Nature Center.
+“Each year, we look forward to sharing ideas and connecting with fellow native-plant enthusiasts.”

 The Native Plant & Garden Seminar traditionally features guest speakers to offer inspiration and tips, presentations on choosing native plants, wildlife damage, propagation, herbs, mushrooms and other topics, as well as a native plant sale, coordinated with the Cape Girardeau County Master Gardeners.

-Native plant and garden product vendors, such as the Missouri Wildflowers Nursery, Forrest Keeling Nursery, and the Master Gardeners, will be available Saturday from 8 a.m. to 3 p.m.
+Native plant and garden product vendors, such as the Missouri Wildflowers Nursery, Forrest Keeling Nursery, and the Master Gardeners, will be available throughout the event.

-This event is free, but seating is limited for both sessions.
-To register, call (573)290-5218.
-For more information about this and other nature programs at the Cape Nature Center, go online to mdc.mo.gov/capenaturecenter.
+This event is free, but session seating is limited.
+Make reservations by March 10.
+To register, call (573) 290-5218.
+For more information about this and other nature programs at the Cape Nature Center, go online to https://mdc.mo.gov/capenaturecenter.